zimula/Data-Security/README.md

 ## Day 2: Encryption TLS.
 3. Cornerstones og Encryption

-    Encryption relies on following principles.
         i.
 Confidenciality: Ability to restrict data/ parts of it to some users.
         ii.
 Authenticity: Ability to confirm the the identity of both recipient and data source. iii.
-Integrity: Confirm that data has not been interfered with during transfer. iv.
+Integrity: Confirm that data has not been interfered with during transfer.
+        v.
 Non Repudiation:Data source must not be able to deny that it's the souce.

 3.1.
 Illustration via GnuPG

 3.1.1.
 GnuPG (GNU privacy guard):

 A free open source software for encrypting and signing data.

     The tool does the following
         i.
 Encryption: both files and messages.
         ii.
 Digital signatures: add digital signatures to data for authentication and guarantee safety in transit. iii.
 Key management: generating, storing & managing cryptographic keys (public and private keys). iv.
 Email security: encrypt and sign emails.
         v.
 File encryption: Used to encrypt individual files.
         vi.
 Secure communication: chat and file transfer encryption.
 3.2.
 How it works

     i.
 Symmetric-key cryptography:for fast encryption of large amounts of data.